EBIvariation/vcf-validator/README.md

 ### Windows

-On Windows the binaries obtained will only have odb libraries dynamically linked, boost and system libraries are statically linked.
-We have provided the pre-compiled dependencies odb dlls and libs within the repository.
-You will need to download and build boost and download required headers for odb.
+On Windows the binaries obtained will only have ODB libraries dynamically linked.
+We provide a pre-compiled version of these within the repository because they are not easy to build; but if you would like to do it yourself, please check the *Miscellaneous* section below.

 #### Dependencies